banner

 status_t status = im->registerInputChannel(env, inputChannel);

-// Set the dispose callback for the inputChannel, which will call the function pointer handleInputChannelDisposed
+// Set dispose callback for the inputChannel, which will call the function pointer handleInputChannelDisposed

 // to call NativeInputManager's unregisterInputChannel to unregister the inputChannel